 Support is provided via the GGUS portal which is the single point of contact for infrastructure users to access the EGI Service Desk.
 The EGI Service Desk within GGUS is organized in Support Units (SU).
 Every SU is responsible for one or more services.
 The number and definition of the EGI SUs in GGUS is not regulated by this agreement and can change at any time to fulfil the EGI Incident and Problem Management requirements.

-The SU name related to services is documented at Technology Provider wiki page.
+The SU name related to services is documented at Technology Provider wiki page,.

 Service communication support is available: